mystyle-platform/mystyle-wp-custom-product-designer/README.md

-MyStyle WordPress Plugin
+MyStyle Custom Product Designer
 ========================
-The MyStyle WordPress Plugin is a simple plugin that allows your customers to customize products in WooCommerce.
+The MyStyle Custom Product Designer is a simple plugin that allows your customers to customize your WooCommerce products